cubicflow/edition-jekyll-template/index.md

 This page houses the **Brand Guidelines and Assets** for [Cowork Medical](https://coworkmedical.org/).

-Included are the visual style guide, as well as the brand logo assets.
+Included are the Digital Style Guide, as well as the brand logo assets.

 If you are working on a Cowork Medical project and require the logo files, colors, typography guidelines, etc, you have found the right place!